Marine Weather and Tide Forecast for La Porte, IN

 for waters within five nautical miles of shore on lake michigan

-Thursday night - Northwest winds around 10 knots.
-Showers with a chance of Thunderstorms in the evening, then showers likely overnight.
-Waves 1 to 2 feet.
+Today - Northeast winds around 10 knots becoming 5 to 15 knots in the morning.
+Showers with a slight chance of Thunderstorms early, then a chance of showers late this morning.
+Waves 1 to 3 feet.

 winds and waves higher in and near Thunderstorms.